apache/kyuubi/docs/connector/spark/hive.rst

 The **classpath** of kyuubi spark sql engine with Hive connector supported consists of

-1. kyuubi-spark-connector-hive_2.12-\ |release|\ , the hive connector jar deployed with Kyuubi distributions
+1. kyuubi-spark-connector-hive_2.12-|release|.jar, the hive connector jar deployed with Kyuubi distributions
 2. a copy of spark distribution

 In order to make the Hive connector packages visible for the runtime classpath of engines, we can use one of these methods: